Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third, fourth and fifth code cell of the IPython notebook.
+The code for this step is contained in the 3rd and 4th code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.